cheshirediore/Sudoku/ReadMe.md

 Phase 2 focuses entirely on the puzzle generation.
 Milestones are:
 - Generate valid sudoku puzzle solution.
 [Complete]
 - Remove values until a minimal number of visible values remain to constitute a valid puzzle.
 [Complete]
 - Extend Generator to allow more variety in generated puzzles.
+[Complete]

 ## Phase 2.5: Preliminary Optimization
 This intermediary phase focuses on getting runtimes down to a level acceptable for iterative development and testing.
 Proper optimization will occur at the end of the project.